Individuals served in FY17: 1,805

 International volunteer builds

 The Project HomeWorks program was launched in 2006 in order to improve the living conditions of elderly people residing in one-room flats across the island.
-Volunteers dedicate their weekends to cleaning, refurbishing and making minor repairs to these homes as well as to befriending the elderly.
-Since 2006, over 1,600 HomeWorks sessions have been conducted.
-The complementary Youth@HomeWorks program provides mentorship to youth volunteers in Project HomeWorks.
+Volunteers dedicate their weekends to cleaning, refurbishing and making minor repairs to these homes as well as befriending the elderly.
+Since 2006, close to 2,000 HomeWorks sessions have been conducted.